loum/nparcel/doc/source/interfaces/comms.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As of *version 0.34*, all comms that are generated from a non-production instance of the Toll Parcel Portal middleware will have a special **TEST** token added to the comms content.
+As of *version 0.34*, all comms that are generated from a non-production instance of the Toll Outlet Portal middleware will have a special **TEST** token added to the comms content.
 In the case of e-mail, the **TEST** token will be applied to the header *and* content.
 E-mails will also feature a disclaimer: